valecase4/GarminHealthInsights/data_cleaning/sleep/sleep.md

 - **Results:**
   - All heart rate datasets were found to be 100% complete.
   - However, datasets for `2024-12-21` and `2025-01-01` were completely missing and were removed from the analysis.

+### **Step 8:  Identification of Outliers**
+#### **Sleep Stages Datasets**
+- **Objective:**
+  Verify the presence of outliers in the sleep stages datasets.

+- **Actions Taken:**
+  1. Checked all datasets for invalid sleep stage labels.

+- **Results:**
+  -  No outliers detected.
+All datasets contained only valid labels: "Awake", "REM", "Deep", "Light".

+#### **Nighttime Heart Rate Datasets**
+- **Objective:**
+  Verify the presence of outliers in nighttime heart rate datasets.

+- **Actions Taken:**
+  1. Plotted boxplots to visualize the distribution of heart rate values.
+  2. Plotted histograms with density curves to further analyze the data distribution and detect anomalies.

+- **Results:**
+  -  No significant outliers detected.
+Heart rate values were consistent and followed a normal distribution pattern.
+The IQR method was not applied, as visual analysis showed no extreme deviations.